Britney Spears: 1998–2000: ...Baby One More Time and Oops!... I Did It Again

-On June 28, 1999, Spears began her first headlining ...Baby One More Time Tour in North America, which was positively received by critics.
+In June 1999, Spears began her first headlining ...Baby One More Time Tour in North America, which was positively received by critics.
 It also generated some controversy due to her racy outfits.
 An extension of the tour, titled (You Drive Me) Crazy Tour, followed in March 2000.
 Spears premiered songs from her upcoming second album during the show.

 Oops!...
-I Did It Again, Spears's second studio album, was released in May 2000.
+I Did It Again, Spears' second Jive album, was released in May 2000.
 It debuted at number one in the US, selling 1.3 million copies, breaking the Nielsen SoundScan record for the highest debut sales by any solo artist.
 It has sold over 20 million copies worldwide to date, making it one of the best-selling albums of all time.
-Rob Sheffield of Rolling Stone said that "the great thing about Oops! – under the cheese surface, Britney's demand for satisfaction is complex, fierce and downright scary, making her a true child of rock & roll tradition."
+Rob Sheffield of Rolling Stone said that "the great thing about Oops! – under the cheese surface, Britney's demand for satisfaction is complex, fierce and downright scary, making her a true child of rock & roll tradition".
 The album's lead single, "Oops!...
-I Did It Again", peaked at the top of the charts in Australia, New Zealand, the United Kingdom, and many other European nations, while the second single "Lucky", peaked at number one in Austria, Germany, Sweden, and Switzerland.
-The album as well as the title track received Grammy nominations for Best Pop Vocal Album and Best Female Pop Vocal Performance, respectively.
+I Did It Again", peaked at the top of the charts in Australia, New Zealand, the United Kingdom, and many other European nations, while the second single, "Lucky", peaked at number one in Austria, Germany, Sweden, and Switzerland.
+The album, as well as the title track, received Grammy nominations for Best Pop Vocal Album and Best Female Pop Vocal Performance, respectively.

 The same year, Spears embarked on the Oops!...
-I Did It Again Tour, which grossed $40.5 million; she also released her first book, Britney Spears' Heart to Heart, co-written with her mother.
+I Did It Again Tour, which grossed $40.9 million; she also published her first memoir, Britney Spears' Heart to Heart, written with her mother.
 On September 7, 2000, Spears performed at the 2000 MTV Video Music Awards.
-Halfway through the performance, she ripped off her black suit to reveal a sequined flesh-colored bodysuit, followed by heavy dance routine.
+Halfway through the performance, she removed her black suit to reveal a sequined flesh-colored bodysuit, followed by a heavy dance routine.
 It is noted by critics as the moment that Spears showed signs of becoming a more provocative performer.
 Amidst media speculation, Spears confirmed she was dating NSYNC member Justin Timberlake.
 Spears and Timberlake both graduated from high school via distance learning from the University of Nebraska High School.
 She also bought a home in Destin, Florida.
+In her 2023 memoir, Spears revealed that she had an abortion in late 2000 while dating Timberlake after he said they were not prepared for parenthood.
+Spears called the abortion "one of the most agonizing things I have ever experienced in my life."